cran-task-views/CompositionalData/CompositionalData.md

 Compositional tables (i.e., ordinary contingency tables in their discrete version) represent frequencies or proportions structured across multiple categories.
 The compositional nature of these tables, often constrained by row or column sums, requires specialized methods to analyze relationships, dependencies, and patterns while respecting their relative nature.
-This section refers to packages that implement specialized tools for their analysis, including log-ratio representation and selected multivariate methods.
+This section refers to tools for their analysis, including log-ratio representation and selected multivariate methods.